dbt-labs/docs.getdbt.com/website/docs/docs/trusted-adapters.md

 ---

-Trusted adapters belong to the Trusted Adapter Program, including a commitment to meet the program's requirements.
-These adapters are maintained by dbt Labs, partners, and community members.
-All adapters in dbt Cloud have undergone an additional rigorous process that covers development, documentation, user experience, and maintenance requirements. dbt Labs recommends using trusted adapters in a production environment.
+Trusted adapters take part in the Trusted Adapter Program, including a commitment to meet the program's requirements.
+They are maintained by dbt Labs, partners, and community members.
+Trusted adapters in dbt Cloud undergo an additional rigorous process that covers development, documentation, user experience, and maintenance requirements.
+We strongly recommend using them in production environments.

 Free and open-source tools for the data professional are increasingly abundant.
 This is by-and-large a *good thing*, however it requires due diligence that wasn't required in a paid-license, closed-source software world.
 As a user, there are questions to answer important before taking a dependency on an open-source project.
 The trusted adapter designation is meant to streamline this process for end users.